Honcho55/ai-job-prep/README.md

 # ai-job-prep

-An AI Agent built by Nader
+An AI Agent built by Honcho

 ![cognitivedriftt](cognitivedriftt.jpg)